Actionable ideas for the tired, overworked, fearful, pain-ridden, injured and concerned.

 I have pain.
 If you’re in pain from the type of acute injury that truly means you should lay off your usual exercise, such as a broken bone, exercise the part of your body that isn’t injured.
 Most other types of injuries respond better to activity modification, rather than cessation.
 In other words, lift a lighter weight fewer times, run or walk a shorter distance with a shorter stride length etc.

 If you suffer from chronic pain, know that waiting for the pain to go away before starting an exercise program is putting the cart before the horse, and a mindset that will lead you deeper into pain as your body and its tissues keep getting weaker due to inactivity.
+Exercise decreases pain, and being decondition increases it, so pain is an added reason to exercise.
 Seek the advice of a physical therapist who will guide you through, and accept that there is going to be some discomfort before you feel better again.
 A simple rule for how much discomfort is safe is what I call the traffic light test:

 Red- severe, sharp pain that takes your breath away - Stop doing what you’re doing

 Yellow- Some discomfort that doesn’t seem to get worse with what you’re doing -